uva-math/uva-math-code/graduate/job_opportunities.md

 each position in general, and small touches like this can help your application stand out.

-### Liberal Arts Colleges
+### Teaching-focused jobs

-If you are applying to liberal arts jobs, you should have more data available to make a case for your teaching prowess.
+If you are applying to teaching-focused jobs, you should have more data available to make a case for your teaching prowess.
 You should craft a teaching portfolio including the following items.
+Having specifically tailored cover letters is important for these job applications.

 ##### Teaching Evaluations